finite-sample/beamgd/README.md

-## A Beam Search-Inspired Variant of Gradient Descent
+## Beam-GD: A Beam Search-Inspired Variant of Gradient Descent

 Most gradient-based optimization methods are inherently greedy: they descend the steepest slope at each step using a single model trajectory.
 While this works well in many smooth landscapes, it can lead to suboptimal outcomes in high-dimensional or noisy problems where local minima and saddle points abound.